ezell38/Engineering_4_Notebook/README.md

 ### Reflection

 One tool that was very helpful for me was chamfer.
-The assignment required the beam and attchment block piece to be under 13 grams so extruding holes then chamfering the edges we a great way to lower the weight.
+The assignment required the beam and attchment block piece to be under 13 grams so extruding holes in the beam and then chamfering the edges was a great way to lower the weight.

 ## FEA_Part_2